Poulbi/chatty/v1/README.md

 - bug: when having multiple messages and resizing a lot, the output will be in shambles
 - bug: when resizing afters sending messages over network it crashes
 - bug: all messages using the same buffer for text
+- bug: 1. open chatty, send a message with send, messages won't be received by the server
+- bug: memcpy is overlapping a byte in the next message when messages_add
 - use pointer for add_message
 - validation of sent/received messages
 - handle disconnection

 # Questions
 - will two consecutive sends be read in one recv
+    - not always.
 - can you recv a message in two messages
+    - yes, done.

 # Message protocol
 Version 1